zchwang/OnionNet-2/README.md

 ### 1. Prepare the PDB file containing the 3D structure of protein-ligand complexes.
 In the samples/prepare_complexes directory, we provide two scripts to conveniently prepare the PDB file containing 3D structure of the protein-ligand complex.

-    # Specify the relative path and absolute path of the working directory correctly.
+    # Specify the relative path or absolute path of the working directory correctly.
 For example,
     bash prepare_PDB_file.sh ..

 ### 2. Generate the residue-atom contact features.